Don’t let the cost of transportation keep you from your loved ones during the holidays.

 Delta SkyMiles® Blue American Express Card

-The Blue Delta SkyMiles® Credit Card from American Express features a intro bonus of 10,000 bonus miles after you spend $500 with your new card during the first three months of Card Membership.
+The Delta SkyMiles® Blue American Express Card features a intro bonus of 10,000 bonus miles after you spend $500 in purchases on your new Card in your first 3 months.
 Terms Apply.
 That’s an easy enough goal to reach within a month and can help lessen the financial blow when putting it toward airfare.

 These numbers were determined taking the average monthly cost of common purchases, adding them together, and then multiplying by 11 months.
 We rounded the cents to the nearest dollar for figures that were not solid dollar amounts.